angular/angular/aio/content/guide/migration-update-module-and-target-compiler-options.md

 In TypeScript 3.9, the behavior of the TypeScript compiler controlled by `module` is the same with both `"esnext"` and `"es2020"` values.
 This behavior can change in the future, because the `"esnext"` option could evolve in a backwards incompatible ways, resulting in build-time or run-time errors during a TypeScript update.
-This could result in undesirable instability which can be avoided by using the `"es2020"` option whose behavior is not going to change any more.
+As a result, code can become unstable.
+Using the `"es2020"` option mitigates this risk.